IllSmithDa/SalesforceNotes/admin2/reports.md

   3. can contain graphs and used in dashboards

     * Summary reports give us many more options for organizing the data, and are great for use in dashboards.

+  4. Summary report format provides a tabular listing with sorting and subtotaling

+  5. The only format with a floating report header.

 # Create Summary Reports